vertaix/LLM4Mat-Bench/README.md

 ## TODOs
 - Adding the link to the paper
-- Adding the detailed guidelines to run the models we evaluated on LLM4Mat-Bench
+- Adding the detailed guidelines on how to run the models we evaluated on LLM4Mat-Bench
 - Adding how to cite LLM4Mat-Bench
 - Adding the leaderboard (Optional)